therealtrex/GDIMacGyver/content/Lab1_awsaddon/setup_add_on.md

 - Enter in the Name of: `SplunkWorkshopConfig`
 - Select the same account we selected earlier: `SplunkWorkshopAWS`
-- Select the same `region` we used in the previous step for EC2 metadata. eg US East (N. Virginia).
+- Select the same `region` we used in the previous step for EC2 metadata. eg US West (N. California) us-west-1.
 - Under SQS Queue Name, select `SplunkWorkshopQueue` that we created earlier.
 - `Untick` the `Signature Validate All Events` option
 - Set the index as `aws-data`